Nuria Oliver: Biography

 In 2019, she launched a successful bid for Alicante to host a research unit of ELLIS, a network of European AI research laboratories.

 In 2020 during the COVID-19 pandemic, she was named Commissioner of the Presidency of Valencia for AI and COVID-19, and led the data-science team for the Valencian Government during the crisis until March 2022.
 She was responsible for designing and launching covid19impactsurvey, one of the largest citizen-science surveys in Spain, with over 700,000 participants.

 She was co-leader of ValenciaIA4COVID, the winning team of the $500,000 XPRIZE Pandemic Response Challenge, sponsored by Cogizant.
 This was the first Spanish team to win an XPrize competition.

+In 2024 she was selected by the EU as the chair General Purpose AI transparency code-of-practice working group, as part of implementing the AI Act.
+She was also the winner of the 2024 Hypatia European Science Prize, awarded by the city of Barcelona and Academia Europaea.